 GKE’s Autopilot Mode is perfect for organizations new to Kubernetes or those lacking technical expertise, or that simply need a simpler way to run containerized workloads with a hosted solution.
 The GKE team will be responsible for most of the infrastructure management on the organization’s behalf.

-- There’s no minimum duration required and resource billing is done in 1-second increments.
+- There’s no minimum duration required, and resource billing is done in one-second increments.

 - Committed use discounts apply in Autopilot mode, too.
 Exactly how much you can save depends on the GKE compute class you choose.